 - Architects Daughter.
-Interesting name for interesting font.
+Interesting name for the interesting font.
 I wonder what’s the story behind this font name :).This is also not standard MS Office font, you have to install it separately.

 Free for commercial use, see license and download.

-Again, this is not standard MS Office font.
+Again, this is not a standard MS Office font.
 You need to install it separately (and buy it, too, if it’s for commercial use).

 Get the font here.

 Here are examples of Slideshare presentations we made, using various handwritten fonts: